 Who is AFIE?

-Advocates for Inclusive Education (AFIE) is a group of concerned stakeholders coming together to increase opportunities in North Carolina for successful inclusion of children with disabilities in regular education classrooms.
+Advocates for Inclusive Education (AFIE) is a group of concerned stakeholders coming together to increase opportunities in North Carolina for successful inclusion of children with disabilities in general education classrooms.
 We hold educational workshops for parents and advocate for improvements in our education system that will increase the prevalence of inclusive education practices in North Carolina.
 Save & Exit

 What is inclusive education?